-AACSB: Analytical Thinking AICPA: BB Critical Thinking AICPA: FN Measurement
+AACSB: Analytic AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

-Level of Difficulty: 3 Hard Topic: IRS Audit Selection 96.
-Kim has decided to litigate a tax issue with the IRS.
+Level of Difficulty: 3 Haro Topic: IRS audit selection

+96. Kim has decided to go to litigate a tax issue with the IRS.
 Describe the trial level courts that Kim may use to litigate the case.